About Papiro

 "I figured those books would never entertain her for 2 weeks straight, so I thought, wouldn't it be great if it was possible to create my own material?"

-I spent months trying to build my own optical sensor, wrestling with frequency filters, IR bands, and lens distances.
-It wasn't easy at all.
-I managed to get something that could see dot patterns, but the closed SDK and obtuse binary formats of TipToi made me realize: hacking the existing system would never reach its full potential.
-I needed to build something new.
+De Waal Malefijt spent months building his own optical sensor, struggling with frequency filters, IR bands, and lens distances.
+Eventually he got something that could read dot patterns, but TipToi's closed SDK and obtuse binary formats made him realize: hacking the existing system would never unlock its full potential.
+He needed to build something entirely new.

 "What I considered a 'simple' project is not straightforward at all..."